Dead-Simple-Scripts/AutoLLR/README.md

 Version 2.4 Updates:
 - Replaced SHA1 hashing with SHA256.
 - Bug fixes
-- Extracts all binaries from memory and saves them as <PID>.recovered.
+- Extracts all binaries from memory and saves them as PID_number.recovered.
 If suspected malware is running on the system, this step automatically retreives a copy for binary analysis.